GAP-LAB-CUHK-SZ/stable-sim2real/README.md

 ```

 First of all, you have to make sure that you have all dependencies in place.
-The simplest way to do so, is to use [anaconda](https://www.anaconda.com/).
+The simplest way to do so is to use [anaconda](https://www.anaconda.com/).

-You can create an anaconda environment called `stable-sim2real` and install all the dependencies as below.
+You can create an Anaconda environment called `stable-sim2real` and install all the dependencies as below.
 For linux, you need to install `libopenexr-dev` before creating the environment.
 Then install all the remaining dependencies:

 ```bash
 sudo apt-get install libopenexr-dev # for linux